Maths

 To learn maths successfully there are a few principles and strategies that need to be considered:

-1. Maths is not a Spectator Sport: be actively involved in the learning process
+1. Be actively involved in the learning process

 1. Prepare by studying ahead.
 Read through the work to be covered in a later teaching session to identify where you may have problems in understanding.
 This preparation ensures that the teaching will not consist of entirely new material.